tacyarg/vunbox-backend/README.md

 - `casestats` - Listens for changes in case events and calculates _case_ stats in realtime.
 - `casesites` - Listens for changes in case events and calculates _casesite_ stats in realtime.
 - `api` - Fetches data from various tables in the database, exposing a simple api.
-- `snapshots` - Listens for chanes in events and forms "snapshots" of stats each day.
+- `snapshots` - Listens for changes in events and forms "snapshots" of stats each day.
 - `leaderboards` - Forms leaderboards for various properties. _WIP_

 ## Installation & Setup